AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

-# How to Set Up a GitHub Page With a Custom Domain
+# How to Set Up a GitHub Page with a Custom Domain

 ## Table of Contents
 - [Introduction](#introduction)